| Title: | Time Series Analysis and Computational Finance |

 time-series object.

-is the method for extracting parts of irregular
+[.irts is the method for extracting parts of irregular

 time-series objects.

-an object of class "POSIXct"
+For time an object of class "POSIXct" representing the

 sequence of times.
-For value
+For value a vector or matrix representing

 the sequence of values.

-an object of class "irts"
+For [.irts an object of class "irts" representing the

 extracted part.